Galla Placidia: Widowhood and civil war

-With Joannes dead, Valentinian was officially proclaimed the new Augustus of the Western Roman Empire on 23 October 425, by Helion, in the presence of the Roman Senate, with Theodosius II's support.
-Three days following Joannes' death, Aetius brought reinforcements for his army, a reported number of sixty thousand Huns from across the Danube.
+Valentinian was officially proclaimed the new Augustus of the Western Roman Empire on 23 October 425, by Helion, in the presence of the Roman Senate, with Theodosius II's support.
+Three days after Joannes' death, his ally Flavius Aetius belatedly arrived with an army of Huns from across the Danube.
 After some skirmishing, Placidia, Valentinian and Aetius came to an agreement and established peace.
 The Huns were paid off and sent home, while Aetius received the position of comes and magister militum per Gallias (commander-in-chief of the Roman army in Gaul).

 Regent

-Galla Placidia was regent of the Western Roman Empire until Aetius' rise.
+Galla Placidia became a regent of Western Roman Empire for her son, Valentinian, in 425 until Aetius' rise.
 Among her early supporters were Bonifacius and Felix.
 Aetius, their rival for influence, managed to secure Arles against Theodoric I of the Visigoths.
 The Visigoths concluded a treaty and were given Gallic noblemen as hostages.
 The later Emperor Avitus visited Theodoric, lived at his court and taught his sons.
 Felix, her ally, was assassinated in 430, possibly by Aetius.